The Art Law Review: Art Disruption: Art and Technology in the Twenty-first Century

 ii Instant access to artworks data

-Another innovation that has been considered very disruptive for the art market is the Magnus application, which could be considered the Shazam of the art world.33 This application makes it possible, on the basis of a photographic reproduction of an artwork, to search within the databases of all the most important auctions and all the other available data on the art market and to instantly find data on the work and on its previous commercialisation (author, year of creation, sales history, or if and when it remained unsold).
+The Magnus app is an innovation that could be considered the Shazam of the art world.32 This app makes it possible, on the basis of a photographic reproduction of an artwork, to search within the databases of all the most important auctions and all the other available data on the art market and to instantly find data on the work and on its previous commercialisation (author, year of creation, sales history, or if and when it remained unsold).
 Therefore, Magnus allows anyone to have instant access to such information and, as a consequence, leads to greater transparency in the art market.
-This application creates a real disintermediation of the relationship between collector and works of art: the collector no longer needs an expert to access this data.
+The app creates a real disintermediation of the relationship between collector and works of art: the collector no longer needs an expert to access this data.

 iii Marketing intelligence